 A common question:

-Do I recommend you quit your job and pivot to policy/communication/technical work?
+Do I recommend you quit your job, or take a leave of absence from school (or drop out), and pivot to policy/communication/technical work?

 It depends.